Barangay Ginebra–TNT rivalry

-The TNT-Barangay Ginebra rivalry is an PBA rivalry between the TNT Tropang 5G and the Barangay Ginebra San Miguel.
+The Barangay Ginebra–TNT rivalry is an PBA rivalry between the Barangay Ginebra San Miguel and the TNT Tropang 5G.
 It is an intense rivalry that often features contested games and debates among PBA fans on various social media platforms.
-It is a part of SMC–MVP rivalry since TNT was part of the MVP Group and Ginebra was owned by San Miguel Corporation.
+It is a part of SMC–MVP rivalry since Ginebra is owned by San Miguel Corporation and TNT is part of the MVP Group.
 The rivalry has intensified in the 2010s and 2020s due to their numerous high-stakes playoff and Finals confrontations, particularly in import-laden conferences.
-It is characterized by the star power of both teams and the clash between TNT's consistent franchise excellence and Barangay Ginebra's massive, "Never-Say-Die" loyal fan base.
+It is characterized by the star power of both teams and the clash between Barangay Ginebra's massive, "Never-Say-Die" loyal fan base and TNT's consistent franchise excellence.